National Organization for Rare Disorders, Inc.

 For a Complete Report

 This is an abstract of a report from the National Organization for Rare Disorders (NORD).
-A copy of the complete report can be downloaded free from the NORD website for registered users.
-The complete report contains additional information including symptoms, causes, affected population, related disorders, standard and investigational therapies (if available), and references from medical literature.
-For a full-text version of this topic, go to www.rarediseases.org and click on Rare Disease Database under "Rare Disease Information".
+For a full-text version of this report, go to www.rarediseases.org and click on Rare Disease Database under "Rare Disease Information".

 The information provided in this report is not intended for diagnostic purposes.
 It is provided for informational purposes only.
-NORD recommends that affected individuals seek the advice or counsel of their own personal physicians.

 It is possible that the title of this topic is not the name you selected.
-Please check the Synonyms listing to find the alternate name(s) and Disorder Subdivision(s) covered by this report
+Please check the Synonyms listing to find the alternate name(s) and Disorder Subdivision(s) covered by this report.

 This disease entry is based upon medical information available through the date at the end of the topic.
 Since NORD's resources are limited, it is not possible to keep every entry in the Rare Disease Database completely current and accurate.
 Please check with the agencies listed in the Resources section for the most current information about this disorder.

-Last Updated: 7/22/2010
+Last Updated: 9/17/2007

-Copyright 1985, 1988, 1992, 1993, 1994, 1998, 2002, 2010 National Organization for Rare Disorders, Inc.
+Copyright 2007 National Organization for Rare Disorders, Inc.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.